lucasgodshalk/Antsy/Readme.md

 ﻿# Antsy Web Framework

 This is a simple web framework for people who just want to get going with as few layers as possible.
-Dependency Injection?
-Model binding?
-Authentication?
-Forget it.

 To get started create a new console application and add via [nuget](https://www.nuget.org/packages/Antsy/):